slauniainen/Presentations/README.md

 possibly seeing annual variability in hydrologic properties, can have dominant role at some sub-catchments; constant ET at different catchments.

 # Ali Ameli
+Hydrologic conductivity at Krycklan; analytical 2/3-D models for ground water flow and advection.
+Wow!

 # Data
 distrbuted semi-continuous GWL's